DeckThemes/DeckThemes-Docs/docs/CSSLoader/Features.md

 ### :material-hammer-wrench: Nav Patching
 *Requires Manifest version 9+*

-When hiding elements that are selectable by controller navigation, it most of the time is still selectable by controller navigation, despite it being hidden.
+When using `display: none` on elements, sometimes these hidden elements are still selectable by the controller navigation.
 The 'Nav Patch' fixes this by checking for `display: none;` on .Focusable elements, and skipping those in the controller navigation routine.

 You can enable this by putting `REQUIRE_NAV_PATCH` in your theme's flags.